bmaunde/guidelines/Magento/magento-cloud-setup.md

     curl -sS https://accounts.magento.cloud/cli/installer | php
     export PATH=$PATH:$HOME/.magento-cloud/bin
     . ~/.profile
- You mght have to change the directory permission before you perform the export to environment variable
+ You might have to change the directory permissions before you perform the export to environment variables.

 ## Prerequisites
 Before you start setting up your local environment you will need the following: